adam2392/CSE150_ML/README.md

 --------------------------------------------------------

-CSE100: Compression-Code
+# CSE100 (Advanced Data Structures): Compression-Code (2014)
 Program Huffman compression algorithm using C++.

+## Files:
-BitInputStream and BitOutputStream are two files that are used to process bits, rather than bytes.
+- BitInputStream and BitOutputStream are two files that are used to process bits, rather than bytes.
+- Compress and uncompress are the two files that are run that compress a given file, or uncompress a previously compressed file.

+## Classes:
-HCNode is the node class for this tree, and used to insert, delete, search.
+- HCNode is the node class for this tree, and used to insert, delete, search.

-HCTree is the tree class, and used to initialize root, and build the tree.
+- HCTree is the tree class, and used to initialize root, and build the tree.

-Compress and uncompress are the two files that are run that compress a given file, or uncompress a previously compressed file.

 *User must write his/her own Make file.